 Our Boingboing community supports people facing particularly tough times.
 Boingboing staff, volunteers and friends come from all walks of life – children and young people, academics, practitioners, vulnerable adults, parents and carers.
 We co-design, co-produce and co-deliver everything we do.
+You can read more about co-production in schools, and you can watch a short film about co-production with young people with learning disabilities below:

 Community Interest Company